 On the Grill

 Throwing some brats on the grill is the essence of casual summer dining.
 For authentic grilled bratwurst, buy uncooked brats and gently simmer them before grilling.
 Many recipes call for simmering in beer, but water works just as well.
 To get dinner on the table in a hurry, skip the simmering by using precooked brats and put them directly on the grill.
 Serve in a hot dog or brat roll and top with mustard, chopped onions, sauerkraut or creamy dressing.
 Grill some hot dogs or burgers for kids who don’t care for bratwurst.

-Bratwurst cooked on the stove makes an easy, one dish meal.
+Bratwurst cooked on the stove makes an easy, one-dish meal.
 In a heavy skillet or Dutch oven, simmer the brats in water, uncovered, until the water evaporates.
 Add any combination of sliced onions, tart apples, potatoes, cabbage or rinsed and drained sauerkraut.
 Kids may prefer apple slices or applesauce served on the side instead of apples cooked with the bratwurst.
 Serve with hearty, whole grain brown bread.

-Bratwurst-style sausages made from ground chicken are leaner than traditional pork or beef brats.
-Because they are lower in fat, they tend to stick more on the grill on in a skillet, so use some cooking spray or small amount of vegetable oil if necessary.
+Bratwurst-style sausages made from ground chicken are leaner than traditional pork, veal or beef brats.
+Because they are lower in fat, they tend to stick more on the grill on in a skillet, so use some cooking spray or a small amount of vegetable oil if necessary.
 Keep the side dishes light.
 Include lots of veggies in potato or pasta salads and use lower fat or nonfat ingredients in the dressing.
 Fresh fruit, such as watermelon slices, makes an easy light dessert for a summer meal on the grill.
 Indoors, top angel food cake or frozen yogurt with fresh berries or sliced peaches.